natesworksdev/Ryujinx/README.md

  - Audio is partially supported on Windows, but you need to install the [OpenAL Core SDK.](https://openal.org/downloads/OpenAL11CoreSDK.zip)

- - Keyboard input is partially supported.
+ - Keyboard input and XInput are partially supported.
 The default controls are:
    - Left Joycon:
 	 - Stick Up = W
 	 - Stick Down = S